nataliatesarova/Hot-Cup/README.md

 ### Deployment on Heroku

-- Sign up for a Heroku account if you haven't already.
+- Sign up for a Heroku account.
 - Once signed in, start a new app by pressing the 'Create app' button.
 - Choose a distinctive name for your app, pick a server region, and then click 'Create App'.
 - On your app's dashboard, go to the 'Settings' section and look for 'Config Vars'.